zoonproject/zoon_app_paper/ms.md

 * execute whole thing from scratch (grabs new data from web)
 * execute from part way through

+Include a figure visualising the sturcutre of the workflow object and how it can be adopted in the ChangeWorkflow function (corresponding to an example below?).

 ### Example Applications

-We demonstrate the `zoon` R package by recreating two SDM analyses from published research articles in the `zoon` R package and extending them.
+We demonstrate the `zoon` R package by recreating two SDM analyses from published research articles and extending them.
-Workflow objects which complete replicate these analyses can be accessed at [http://figshare.com/articles/zoon_applications_paper_workflows](http://figshare.com/articles/zoon_applications_paper_workflows).
+Workflow objects created by these analyses can be accessed at [http://figshare.com/articles/zoon_applications_paper_workflows](http://figshare.com/articles/zoon_applications_paper_workflows).
 We encourage readers to download, interrogate and alter these workflows for themselves.
 Full code and metadata for all of the modules used in the examples below, can be found at [https://github.com/zoonproject/modules/R](https://github.com/zoonproject/modules/R)